 Eating my lunch too fast, I realised that I was missing all its deliciousness, so I slowed down and began to enjoy it enormously, and realised that life is just like this.
 Why rush through missing its goodness?

-I spent 8 years quite immersed in Buddhist texts, and books from other traditions, and though I now read much less from these books, this verse continually surfaces as my favourite.
+I’ve spent 10 years quite immersed in Buddhist texts, and books from other traditions, and though I now read much less from these books, this verse continually surfaces as my favourite.
 From the Buddhist text ‘The Discourse on Knowing the Better Way to Live Alone’:

 “Do not pursue the past.